darylruggier/rbmh-fullstack-assignment/README.md

 * User authentication with Next-Auth
 * User registration
 * User profile update
-* Password safety check with regular expressions
 * Integration with Prisma ORM for database management
 * Integration with PlanetScale for database hosting and scaling
-* Unit Testing of the Next API endpoints via.
-Jest
+* Unit Testing of the Next API endpoints via Jest
+* API Endpoint Type-Safety via Zod

 ## Technologies